 From protein powders to bars and high-protein diets, we’re eating more protein than ever.
 But do we really need to be consuming quite so much?

 Protein shakes and bars were once the domain of fitness fanatics.
-But with the rise in the popularity of high-protein diets, like Atkins, the sports nutrition market has exploded – it’s estimated to have nearly doubled in size since 2012.1
+But with the rise in the popularity of high-protein diets, the sports nutrition market has exploded – it’s estimated to have nearly doubled in size since 2012.1

-Today, many of us see high-protein foods as a simple way to support a healthy, active lifestyle, so we’re sprinkling protein powders into our smoothies, tucking into protein-boosted ready meals and high-protein energy bars.
+Today, many of us see high-protein foods as a simple way to support a healthy, active lifestyle, so we’re sprinkling protein powders into our smoothies, tucking into protein-rich ready meals and high-protein energy bars.